polyphony-chat/chorus/README.md

 ## Versioning

-This crate uses Semantic Versioning 2.0.0 as its versioning scheme.
+Like other cargo crates, this crate uses Semantic Versioning 2.0.0 as its versioning scheme.
 You can read the specification [here](https://semver.org/spec/v2.0.0.html).

+Code gated behind the `backend` feature is not considered part of the public API and can change without affecting semver compatibility.
+The `backend` feature is explicitly meant for use in [`symfonia`](https://github.com/polyphony-chat/symfonia)

 ## Contributing